belanasaikiran/DSA-OS-Others/HashTables/README.md

 | Insert | O(1) | O(n) |
 | Delete | O(1) | O(n) |

+We assume it is O(1) because the hash function distributes the keys uniformly across the array.
+But in the worst case, all the elements hash to the same index, and we have to search through a linked list to find the element.
+This is why the worst-case time complexity is O(n).

 > The worst-case time complexity is O(n) because all the elements hash to the same index.
 This is why it is important to have a good hash function that distributes the keys uniformly across the array.

 ![Big O](./bigO.png)